monkey0506/Monkeymoto.InlineCollections/README.md

 that support modifying the collection, as indexer support is already built-in for inline arrays.

+### Other features

+The `InlineCollectionFlags.CollectionBuilder` feature will add support for collection expressions by generating a collection builder class for your type.
+Analyzers will check collection expressions for your type to help detect if the collection expression is too large for your type.

 The special feature `InlineCollectionFlags.Everything` will include all available features for your collection type.

 ### Selecting the right features

-Because inline collections are **value types**, special consideration must be given if opting-in to any of the interface features.
+Because inline collections are **value types**, special consideration must be given if opting-in to any of the [interface features](#Interface-features).
 Consuming your inline collection directly via these interfaces will result in a boxing conversion, which can potentially be expensive.

 Additionally, some interface members cannot be meaningfully represented by an inline collection, such as the